awinml/hm-recsys/README.md

 ### Distribution of number of unique Articles sold per day grouped by Sales Channel:

-- Sales Channel 1 has faily consistent number of unique Articles sold per day with rarely any spikes.
+- Sales Channel 1 has fairly consistent number of unique Articles sold per day with rarely any spikes.
 - Sales Channel 2 consistently sells more unique products per day than Sales Channel 1 throughout 2018 to 2020.

 <br><br>